DiegoPerd/mbulkcopy/README.md

 Another issue that may be encounter is the amount of Null data.
 Statistics talk about non null data, so if the table has an 80% of null data multithreading will not benefit from it, as all null data is copied in one thread as a unique batch.
 Naturally, we also recommend that the destination table has no indexes (to allow multiple bulk insert threads), no partitions and be uncompressed to speed up the insert process.

-This dll could be embebbed into other ETL projects that not depends or that are not built over the SSIS platform.
+This DLL could be embebbed into other ETL projects that not depends or that are not built over the SSIS platform.